vboyce/Maze/ibex_maze/README.md

 # Implementation of Maze for Ibex

+This provides a custom Ibex module that runs the Maze task.
+It is an adaptation of the SPR module, and uses the same timing mechanism as SPR.

-## How to use
+## Setup

-* Get a copy of Ibex (download from https://github.com/addrummond/ibex).
+* Get a copy of Ibex (download from <https://github.com/addrummond/ibex>)
 * Add Maze.css and MazeSeparator.css files to the css_includes folder and Maze.js and MazeSeparator.js files to the js_includes folder.
 * You can test out the maze task by putting sample.js in the data_includes folder (remove anything else from that folder) and running (to test it out on your own computer, run "python server.py" from ibex/www -- experiment will be on localhost:3000).